mattrmay/colorizer/README.md

 To use this app, simply download the source files and open ```index.html```.

+#### Review previous colors

+To review previously displayed colors, open developer tools and navigate to the console to view all previous colors.

 ### Contribution

 If you have any suggestions on how to better optimize this app, please create PR! :)